k8-scalar/k8-scalar/README.md

 # K8-Scalar
-K8-Scalar is an easy-to-use and extensible workbench exemplar for implementing and evaluating different self-adaptive approaches to autoscaling container-orchestrated services.
+K8-Scalar is a workbench for implementing and evaluating different self-adaptive approaches to autoscaling container-orchestrated services.

 The K8-Scalar artifact has been used and validated in the context of